-It is important to recognize that a BE trial, conducted in healthy volunteers according to both the EU 2010 revised guidance [5] as well as for the corresponding US Food and Drug Administration (FDA) guideline [6], does not guarantee that each individual patient in the target population, who switches from an older reference (R) formulation to a new test (T) formulation, will be "similarly" exposed to levothyroxine, nor is it intended to do so.
-In the overview of comments received on the draft EU BE guideline (reference), one can read the following comment from stakeholders "The draft guideline deals only with average bioequivalence.
+It is important to recognise that a bioequivalence (BE) trial, conducted in healthy volunteers according to both the EU 2010 revised guidance [6] and the corresponding US Food and Drug Administration (FDA) guideline [7], does not guarantee that each individual patient in the target population, who switches from an older reference (R) formulation to a new test (T) formulation, will be "similarly" exposed to levothyroxine, nor is it intended to do so.
+In the overview of comments received on the draft EU BE guideline [8], one can read the following comment from stakeholders "The draft guideline deals only with average bioequivalence.
 The Population and Individual bioequivalence approaches are not mentioned anywhere; therefore, it is not clear as to whether these approaches are acceptable".
-The European Medicines Agency's (EMA) succinct but uninformative answer was, "The average bioequivalence approach is the recommended method to establish bioequivalence".
-In commenting on the 2010 revision of the EU guideline, Morais and Lobato [7] pointed out to the conceptual EMA shift between the previous and the 2010 revised EU guideline on BE with the replacement of a clinically orientated guideline by a guality control oriented guideline.
-This explains why the notion of "essential similarity", which was the basis for comparability of two medicinal products, in order to support their interchangeability in clinical use, was deleted due to lack of a solid legal basis.
-Conversely, the adoption of a 'quality-like' approach implies "less reliance on judgment based on clinical considerations [7].
-The new objective is to ensure that formulation differences can be detected, because "pharmacokinetic parameters such as AUC and Cmax are more sensitive to difference in formulation and manufacturing process than to clinical endpoints" [7].
+The European Medicines Agency's succinct but uninformative answer was, "The average bioequivalence approach is the recommended method to establish bioequivalence".
+In commenting on the 2010 revision of the EU guideline, Morais and Lobato [9] drew attention to the conceptual shift in European Medicines Agency guidance between the previous and the 2010 revised EU guideline on BE, with the replacement of a clinically orientated guideline by a quality-control orientated guideline.
+This explains why the notion of "essential similarity", which was the basis for comparability of two medicinal products, to support their interchangeability in clinical use, was deleted owing to a lack of a sound legal basis.
+Conversely, the adoption of a 'quality-like' approach implies "less reliance on judgment based on clinical considerations" [9].
+The new objective is to ensure that formulation differences can be detected because "pharmacokinetic parameters such as AUC and Cmax are more sensitive to difference in formulation and manufacturing process than to clinical endpoints" [9].
 This new EU position is legally more supportable than the previous guidance, but it implicitly considers healthy subjects involved in an ABE trial to be equivalent to homogeneous 'walking' chromatographic columns, rather than being representative of a future heterogeneous targeted patient population.